jamesfebin/CryptoTradingSimulator/README.md

 # Crypto Trading Simulator
 This project is not complete yet, this is part of my *How to  Build a Simple Crypto Trading Simulator* Series.
-The basic idea is to help rookie investors learn to trade without losing their money.
+The idea is to help beginneer investor learn and experiment without losing real money.

 You need to download the database from [here](https://drive.google.com/open?id=1OHhtrvOe-EWcX_8tipWo6tWYqkkYDkPw) and place it in the project folder.